 3. Beware of ticks.
 It’s tick season in many areas and walking, exploring and playing in the cool autumn leaves is one of the many ways your pooch could get them.
 Consider using a natural tick repellent to help protect your pet and be vigilant when grooming.

-4. Let em’ have their fur coat.
+4. Let 'em have their fur coat.
 If you shave your dog during the summer, let them start growing their coat back in the fall.
 Just like you need a fall/winter coat they’ll need theirs too, as this thick coat is their natural protection against frostbite.
-And don’t forget to avoid ever shaving double coated dogs.
+And don’t forget to never shave double coated dogs.
+Suppliments like Zesty Paws Multivitamin are a great way to make sure you dog has a healthy coat!

 5. Update their ID tags.
 The changing of seasons is a great time to check your pet ID tags and microchip.
 If you do happen to have a pet go missing in the fall they will be more likely to suffer effects of the cold environment.
 Check out Pethub's range of tag's here!
 It only takes five minutes to make sure all your pet’s information is up-to-date and in proper order so they can be returned home to you ASAP.